spatie/browsershot/README.md

 If you're not able to install Node and Puppeteer, take a look at [v2 of browserhot](https://github.com/spatie/browsershot/tree/2.4.1), which uses Chrome headless CLI to take a screenshot. `v2` is not maintained anymore, but should work pretty well

+## Postcardware

+You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

+Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

+All postcards are published [on our website](https://spatie.be/en/opensource/postcards).

 ## Credits

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-## About Spatie
+## Support us

-Spatie is a webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+Does your business depend on our contributions?
+Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License